SemiQuant/PrimerJinn/README.md

 | GCTCTTAAGGCTGGCAATCT | CGGTCACACTTTCGGTAAGA | 64.82047   | 65.53067   | 577          | Target 2154831-2154873 | 65                    | 64                    |

+There is an online version of primerJinn getMultiPrimerSet available at [DrDx.Me](www.DrDx.Me)

 ### PCR in silico example usage

 ```